arikkert/ansible-podmanhost/README.md

 playbook documentation
 ======================

+N.B.
+This version defines the container storage location from /var/lib/containers to /container-data/var/lib/containers without moving the existing container storage.
+So I expect it to break the podman host when there are existing containers using the old location.

-Installs and configures podman on target host with CentOS >= 8.
+Installs and configures podman on target host with CentOS/Almalinux >= 8.
 Installs and configures NRPE with *check_podman* that checks what pods and containers running.
 Pods and containers to be checked should be defined as host_vars.
 It will configure the target host as podman host (controlling pods and containers) and reserves a separate partition for the pod/container data

+Tested on CentOS 8 and Almalinux 9

 Info
 ----